 With the new tunnel in place, larger releases can be made from Anderson Reservoir to more quickly bring its level back to elevation 488 feet during rains, but these larger releases present a risk of flooding properties adjacent to Coyote Creek.
-The flood protection improvements and measures set forth in Section 5.6 are proposed to minimize downstream flooding that would result from maximum wet weather releases to Coyote Creek of 2,000 to 2,500 cfs combined with inflows from tributaries to Coyote Creek that should be expected in large precipitation events.
+The flood management measures set forth in Section 5.6 are proposed to minimize downstream flooding that would result from maximum wet weather releases to Coyote Creek of 2,000 to 2,500 cfs combined with inflows from tributaries to Coyote Creek that should be expected in large precipitation events.

-Once the Anderson Dam tunnel is operation, FERC may permit a higher interim reservoir level.
+Once the Anderson Dam tunnel is operational, FERC may permit a higher interim reservoir level.
 If that were to occur, Valley Water could close the outlet valves to minimize releases and potentially reduce flooding downstream, and then resume slower reservoir releases through one or both outlets to draw the reservoir back down to a lower elevation at a slower pace, and after downstream flooding subsides.
 If more storage in the reservoir is approved by FERC to better control downstream flooding, and/or to increase operational releases to enhance surface water augmentation for groundwater recharge, in-stream environmental flows, or supply to the Santa Teresa Water Treatment Plan (as discussed in the next subsection), then new wet weather operational rules will be developed for opening and closing the Anderson Dam tunnel and existing outlet.
 These new operational rules would not result in wet weather releases that exceed 2,500 cfs, which is the maximum design capacity of the Anderson Dam tunnel and existing outlet.
-Accordingly, in case FERC does not approve storage in the reservoir above elevation 488 feet, the flood protection improvements and measures discussed in Section 5.6 below are designed to address wet weather releases of up to 2,500 cfs, combined with the volume of inflows that would be tributary to Coyote Creek in two of the wettest years of record for Santa Clara County.
+Accordingly, in case FERC does not approve storage in the reservoir above elevation 488 feet, the flood management measures discussed in Section 5.6 below are designed to address wet weather releases of up to 2,500 cfs, combined with the volume of inflows that would be tributary to Coyote Creek in two of the wettest years of record for Santa Clara County.

-4.1.5 Surface Water Augmentation After Anderson Dam Tunnel Completion

-As discussed earlier, when Anderson Reservoir is maintained at or near elevation 488 feet, imported water releases into Coyote Creek are needed to augment Anderson Reservoir releases and maintain a full groundwater recharge program, which is necessary for healthy groundwater storage and appropriate groundwater quality in the Coyote Valley and South San Jose, as well as the prevention of the recurrence of overdraft land subsidence in the northern Santa Clara Subbasin.
+4.1.5 Surface Water Augmentation After Anderson Dam Tunnel Project Completion appropriate groundwater quality in the Coyote Valley and South San Jose, as well as the prevention of the recurrence of overdraft land subsidence in the northern Santa Clara Subbasin.
 Also, augmentation of reservoir releases with imported water is important for a healthy ecosystem in the Coyote Creek Cold Water Management Zone, and to maintain flows of 2.5 cfs past Edenvale streamflow station (SF 58) downstream to San Francisco Bay.
 In addition, surface water augmentation allows more delivery of water to the Santa Teresa treatment plant for water supply purposes.
-The same program for surface water augmentation releases discussed prior to operation of the Anderson Dam Tunnel will continue after the tunnel is built.
+The same program for surface water augmentation releases discussed prior to operation of the ADTP will continue after the tunnel is built.